 Cloud Security Engineering is a specialized area within cybersecurity focused on protecting cloud environments from cyber threats.
-Unlike traditional IT security roles that may work primarily with on-premises systems, Cloud Security Engineers are tasked with securing data, applications, and services hosted in cloud environments.
+Unlike traditional IT security roles that may work primarily with on-premises systems, Cloud Security Engineering looks after the methods for securing data, applications, and services hosted in cloud environments.

-Cloud security involves various elements, including identity and access management, data encryption, secure software development practices, and compliance with regulatory standards.
+It involves various concepts, including identity and access management, data encryption, secure software development practices, and compliance with regulatory standards.

-As businesses increasingly rely on cloud service providers (CSPs) such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP), the need for skilled professionals to safeguard these platforms has never been greater.
+As businesses increasingly rely on cloud service providers (CSPs) such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP), the need for skilled cloud security engineers to safeguard these platforms has never been greater.

 Unlike general security engineers, who focus on broad cybersecurity solutions, Cloud Security Engineers concentrate specifically on securing cloud-based systems and applications.